afeld/cat_timer/README.md

     * One end goes to Battery - and also to Arduino GND
     * The other goes to Battery + and also to Arduino Vin
     * The middle (connection between two resistors) goes to Arduino A7
+* 9V battery connected to Vin and GND

 ![schematic](schematic.png)